/

-While AI chatbots may be stealing headlines for functioning as ad-hoc therapists, human counselors aren’t going anywhere anytime soon.
+i chatbots may be stealing headlines for functioning as ad-hoc therapists, but human counsellors aren’t going anywhere anytime soon.
 A growing awareness about the importance of mental health has reduced the stigma around seeking help, and the demand for services is growing.
-The Canadian Job Bank, a national, government-run platform featuring a database of job listings and labour market information, predicts 18,800 psychologist jobs becoming available before 2031.
+The Canadian Job Bank, a national, government-run platform that tracks job listings and labour market information, predicts that 14,200 psychologist jobs will become available before 2033.

 A psychology degree has applications far beyond the therapy room.
-The tools of the trade generalize well and the skills psychology students acquire, like how to review and synthesize literature and how to perform research, translate well to positions in management and leadership; grads go on to work in sales, finance, human resources and academia.
-Psychology grads are also highly sought after for jobs as community service workers and police officers.
+The tools of the trade generalize well and the skills psychology students acquire—like how to review and synthesize literature and how to perform research—translate well to positions in management and leadership.
+Psychology grads go on to work in sales, finance, human resources and academia, and are highly sought after for jobs as community service workers and police officers.

-Students can obtain a psychology degree as a bachelor of arts or a bachelor of science.
-Getting into a psychology B.A. usually requires Grade 12 English, while students vying for a spot in a B.Sc. program typically need Grade 12 math and biology.
-In B.A. programs, students sample electives across the humanities and social sciences, providing a good basis for work in marketing, human resources or law, while B.Sc. programs provide more research opportunities and can be good preparation for further science-based education, like medical school.
+In Canada, students can obtain a psychology degree as a bachelor of arts or a bachelor of science, often at the same school.
+Getting into a psychology B.A. usually requires Grade 12 English, while students vying for a spot in a B.Sc. program typically also need a Grade 12 math and biology.
+Students in both programs take required psychology courses.
+Bachelor of arts students typically round out their schedule with electives in the humanities and social sciences, providing a good basis for work in marketing, human resources or law.
+Bachelor of science students, meanwhile, take courses in math, science and computer science and have more research opportunities, which can be good preparation for further science-based education, like medical school.
 Both options allow students to go onto graduate studies in psychology.

-In the field, there’s increasing recognition of the need for culturally cognizant and trauma-informed care, particularly for Indigenous, racialized, immigrant and transgender and queer communities, and steps are being taken to get more people from these groups into the profession.
+In the field, there’s growing recognition that care must be culturally cognizant and trauma-informed, particularly for Indigenous, racialized, immigrant and transgender and queer communities, and steps are being taken to get more people from these groups into the profession.
 York University has an initiative, for example, to connect BIPOC students with research opportunities.

 With a plethora of opportunities awaiting them, several fields of study to choose from and a desperate need for their skills, students studying the mind will have plenty to think about.